Niko Hämäläinen: 2022: Botafogo FR (loan)

 On 12 April 2022, Hämäläinen signed a loan contract for Botafogo FR until July.

-2023: RWDM47 (loan)
+2023: RWDM (loan)

-On 31 January 2023, Hämäläinen was loaned to RWDM47 in the Belgian second-tier Challenger Pro League.
+On 31 January 2023, Hämäläinen was loaned to RWDM in the Belgian second-tier Challenger Pro League.

+On 29 June 2023, Hämäläinen departed Queens Park Rangers following the mutual termination of his contract.

+2023: HJK

+On 24 July 2023, Hämäläinen signed a deal with HJK for the rest of the 2023 season.

 International career

 Hämäläinen was eligible for the United States and Finland, having been born and raised in the United States to a Finnish father.
 He originally played as a youth international for Finland.

 He made his senior debut for the Finland national football team on 11 January 2019 at Khalifa International Stadium in Doha, Qatar, in a friendly match against Estonia.
 He played for 84 minutes until he was replaced by Juha Pirinen.

 On 30 August 2019, Hämäläinen accepted a call to the United States under-23s, his first call-up to the United States at any level.

-Hämäläinen made his competitive debut for Finland against the Republic of Ireland in the UEFA Nations League on 6 September 2020, thus tying him to the Finnish national team.
+Hämäläinen made his competitive debut for Finland against the Republic of Ireland in the UEFA Nations League on 6 September 2020, thus tying him to the Finland national team.